jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 [Repealed]

 ### 13 Responsibility for preparing and approving regional land transport programmes
-(1) Every 3 financial years, each regional council, in the case of every region except the Auckland region, must— (a) ensure that the relevant regional transport committee prepares, on the regional council’s behalf, a regional land transport programme; and
+(1) Every 3 financial years, each regional council, in the case of every region except the Auckland Region, must— (a) ensure that the relevant regional transport committee prepares, on the regional council’s behalf, a regional land transport programme; and
   (b) approve the regional land transport programme by a date appointed by the Agency.
-(2) Every 3 financial years, ARTA (in the case of the Auckland region) must— (a) prepare an Auckland regional land transport programme; and (b) approve the Auckland regional land transport programme by a date appointed by the Agency.
+(2) Every 3 financial years, ARTA (in the case of the Auckland Region) must— (a) prepare an Auckland regional land transport programme; and (b) approve the Auckland regional land transport programme by a date appointed by the Agency.
 (3) Before ARTA prepares an Auckland regional land transport programme, ARTA must consult with the Auckland regional transport committee about—